saifullah1088/crown-clothing/README.md

 #### Note:

-- cart-recucer is cart-redux (Basically redux is implemented in it)
+- cart-reducer is cart-redux (Basically redux is implemented in it)
-- categories-recucer is categories-redux (Basically redux is implemented in it)
+- categories-reducer is categories-redux (Basically redux is implemented in it)